 This post may contain affiliate links

 Back when I studied abroad in Ireland, ( quite a long time ago now).
 I ate a lot of Shepherd’s Pie, and it was always excellent.
 Shepherd’s pie entered our dinner repertoire last year after I realized how much my youngest son loves mashed potatoes.
-I mean, he really goes to town when I serve them!
+I mean, he goes to town when I serve them!

 This past week in Iowa, we had gloomy skies, howling wind, and an array of intermittent thunderstorms.
 The perfect time to make comfort food.